bharathajjarapu/Researchify/README.md

 - **Streamlit Config:** Sets up the page title and icon.
 - **Main Interface:** Provides an input box for the topic and a button to generate the report.
 - **Web Search:** Uses TavilyClient to fetch search results.
+- **PubMed Search:** The app uses PubMed Research Documents to cite the Relavent Information.
+- **Wikipedia Search:** The app uses Wikipedia Look up things for people, movies, series and information.
 - **Report Generation:** Groq's LLM processes the results and generates the report.
 - **Output:** Displays the final report in Markdown format.